google/zetasql/docs/json_functions.md

         <ul>
           <li>
-            The graph element identifier is only valid within the scope of the same query response and cannot be used to correlate entities across different queries.
+            The graph element identifier is only valid within the scope of the same query response and can't be used to correlate entities across different queries.
           </li>
           <li>